ec-europa/qa-automation/README.md

 - check for unlocked fields
 - check for date fields that are not datestamp
 - check for functions that need to be drupal wrapped
+- check for hardcoded image tags
+- check for hardcoded link tags

 ## DrupalSecure